Yellow Flag Iris

 What does it look like?

-• Appearance: It has broad, flat, sword-shaped leaves that form a fan shape from the base of the plant.
-The bright yellow flowers are up to 12 cm in diameter, with three large sepals and three small erect petals.
-The plant’s thick, fleshy rhizomes form dense mats and can float on the surface of water.
+• Flowers: The bright yellow flowers are up to 12 centimetres in diameter, with three large sepals and three small erect petals.

-• Similar Species: It looks similar to Stinking Iris (Iris foetidissima), which has a foul smell when crushed, and Typha orientalis (Raupō), which has different flower heads and taller stems.
+• Similar species: It looks similar to Stinking Iris (Iris foetidissima), which has a foul smell when crushed, and Typha orientalis (Raupō), which has different flower heads and taller stems.

 • Habitat: Yellow Flag Iris is commonly found along the shores of lakes, rivers, wetlands, and drainage systems.
 It thrives in both fresh and brackish water environments.